-In any accident, bones are often the first things to go.
-They are so easy to break and can break in so many ways that they are very vulnerable in truck accidents.
+In any accident, bones are often the first things to break in truck accidents.
 Here are some cases where they were the outcome of negligent truck driving.
 Below, we have compiled settlements and verdicts for Illinois truck accident cases involving broken bones.

 2014; ILLINOIS; COOK COUNTY: $7,400,000 SETTLEMENT

 In this case, a young woman was walking around the hip Gold Coast section of downtown Chicago when, out of nowhere, a sanitation truck ran over the curb and onto the sidewalk.
-A bunch of people jumped out of the way but the girl here was not so lucky.
-She was able to save a child by shoving him but she could not save herself.
+A group of people jumped out of the way of the vehicle to safety.
+However, the girl was not as lucky.
+She was able to save a child by shoving him, but she could not save herself.

-The truck rammed right into her.
-It smashed and broke bones in her legs, hips, and pelvis.
+The truck rammed into her, and smashed and broke bones in her legs, hips, and pelvis.
 If the driver thought he had any case before, then he certainly did not after investigators learned that he was intoxicated at the time of the incident.
 He and his employer quickly sought to settle and move on from the controversy.
 The woman received $7,400,000 through an out-of-court settlement.

 2009; ILLINOIS; COOK COUNTY; $250,000 JURY AWARD:

-This story started as a couple of young people horsing around but escalated quickly into a serious accident.
-A young man tried jumping onto the back of pickup truck but the driver pulled away before he was completely onboard.
-The force of the fall fractured his tibia bone and he sued the driver for negligence.
+This story involved a couple of young people horsing around but escalated quickly into a serious accident.
+A young man tried jumping onto the back of pickup truck, but the driver pulled away before he was completely onboard.
+The force of the fall fractured his tibia bone, and he sued the driver for negligence.

 2009; ILLINOIS; COOK COUNTY; $120,965 JURY AWARD:

-A middle-aged man in this case was read-ended by a tractor-trailer.
+A middle-aged man, in this case, was rear-ended by a tractor-trailer.
 The speed and weight of the truck sent the victim’s car flying across the highway.
 He sustained multiple injuries including several broken bones, herniated discs, and a kidney laceration.
 The man sued the defendant truck driver for negligence as well as the latter’s employer because he was driving the truck in the course of his employment.

-The suit contended that the defendant should have kept a better lookout, should have kept a larger distance from the plaintiff’s car, and should have taken action to avoid the crash.
+The suit contended that the defendant should have kept a better lookout, should have kept a more considerable distance from the plaintiff’s car and should have taken action to avoid the crash.
 The defendants quickly and forcefully replied that the plaintiff was at fault for abruptly halting his vehicle.

-They also generally denied any responsibility as well as the extent of the plaintiff’s claimed injuries.
-The jury returned a verdict for the plaintiff in the amount of $120,965 across the following categories of damages:
+The defendant also generally denied any responsibility to the extent of the plaintiff’s claimed injuries.
+The jury returned a verdict for the plaintiff for $120,965 across the following categories of damages:

 - Medical Costs: